Indiana Jones And The Last Crusade | 1989

 The beach is three miles southwest of San José.
 There’s a small parking lot, but it’s actually cheaper to take a shuttle bus from the town.

 Donovan has meanwhile teamed up with the Nazis and made it to 'Iskenderun' where he trades his Rolls Royce to the Sultan for the use of soldiers and that tank.
 It had been intended to film the Sultan's palace courtyard in the grand Alhambra palace at Granada, but driving a Rolls Royce into its historic Court of the Lions was ruled out.

 Imaginatively, they settled on the courtyard of the Escuela de Arte de Almería (School of Arts and Crafts), Plaza Pablo Cazard in Almería itself, which is housed in what was once an old convent.

 The Grail, it turns out, resides in the ‘Canyon of the Crescent Moon’, in actuality, Al Khazneh, the so-called ‘Treasury’ of the rock city of Petra in the Edom Mountains of southwest Jordan.

-• Many thanks to Mike Jordan for help with this section.
+• Many thanks to Oliver Krendel, Mike Jordan and Barry Winger for help with this section.